Baka-Git/heimdall_ids/README.md

 ```
 ### Minimum parameters to enable Detection Module
 - Detection Module can be enabled only if number of host is known
-- That could be done by manual set number of hosts or enable ARP Scan
+- That could be done by manual set number of hosts (IDS and router included) or enable ARP Scan
 ### Examples of enabling Detection Module
 ```
 # first example